handyc/hanb/README.md

 ``t7t82Ry18okmA1HCr0R8zi0HncVQyGtTo5xGo-44PXA4NRK0ND-sbVrT8fJMt``

+Each character in the string corresponds to the value of a single cell on the board. e.g. in the string ``t7t82Ry18okmA1HCr0R8zi0HncVQyGtTo5xGo-44PXA4NRK0ND-sbVrT8fJMt``
+the value of cell 0 is 't', and the value of cell 1 is '7'.

+The values of cells can be interpreted in a variety of ways.
+The main purpose of cell values is to indicate the presence and type of matter contained in the cell.

-Each board represents a finite space at a particular scale between 0 and 63, also represented by the above character set, such that 'a' is a board filled with quantum foam and '.' is a board containing a universe
+Each board represents a finite space at a particular scale between 0 and 63, also represented by the above character set, such that 'a' is a board filled with quantum foam and '.' is a board containing a universe.

-therefore we call 'a' a quantum foam particle and '.' a universe
+Therefore we call 'a' a quantum foam particle and '.' a universe.

 Multiple universes can be transmitted as a universe matrix #: